Map Tiles

 Static map

-In addition to map tiles for interactive maps, we provide an API that generates map pictures - Static Map API.
-This makes it easy for a classic desktop application to add a map view.
+In addition, to map tiles for interactive maps, we provide an API that generates map pictures - Static Map API.
+This makes adding a map view easy for a classic desktop application.

 Getting Started